kristiantorres/resfoc/README.md

 If you would prefer not to use docker, then the `Dockerfile` shows exactly all of the steps and required software to install and run the notebooks.

+## Description of Jupyter notebooks
+* **SyntheticModelBuilding.ipynb**
+    - Builds pseudo-random geologic velocity models with their corresponding reflectivity and fault labels

+ * **FocusedDefocusedTrainingImages.ipynb**
+    - Creates focused and defocused patches (with or without faults) for image focus classification

+ * **FaultSegmentationAndFocusing**
+    - Trains a CNN for fault segmentation (using the data generated from `SyntheticModelBuilding.ipynb`) and a CNN for image focusing classification (using the data generated from `FocusedDefocusedTrainingImages.ipynb`).
+Note, requires that the training data be downloaded.

+ * **SemblanceVsCNNRefocus.ipynb**
+    - Compares image refocusing with semblance and with the trained image focusing CNN